SansCraft-Network/UltraSpawnPlusPlus/README.md

   Allows use of `/spawn`
   Default: [✔] True
 - `ultraspawn.admin`
-  Allows changing of plugin configuration
+  Allows changing of plugin configuration and bypasses automatic spawn teleport on join (but still respawns at spawn)
   Default: [X] False
 - `ultraspawn.bypasscooldown`
   Instantly teleports, bypassing the countdown
+  Default: [X] False
+- `ultraspawn.nojoinspawn`
+  Prevents automatic teleportation to spawn on join (but still respawns at spawn)
   Default: [X] False
 - `ultraspawn.customcooldown.ticks.N`
   Set a custom cooldown in ticks (20 = 1 second).
 If a player has multiple, the shortest is used.